-Over the last twenty years, much research has been conducted in the area of teacher feedback in L2 compositions.
+Over the last twenty years, much research has been conducted in the area of teacher feedback in foreign language compositions.
 This research has consistently shown that students want and value feedback.
-Even though quite substantial body of research on feedback in L2 writing exists, the findings in these studies have often been inconclusive and contradictory.
+Even though quite substantial body of research on feedback in FL writing exists, the findings in these studies have often been inconclusive and contradictory.